Targeted Quality Measurement of Health Care Providers: Introduction

-In this paper, we follow important work by \cite{silber2014template}, \cite{keele2020hospital}, and \cite{longford2020performance} and study the quality measurement enterprise as a causal inference problem.
+In this study, we build upon the contributions of \cite{silber2014template}, \cite{longford2020performance}, and \cite{keele2023hospital}, viewing quality measurement through the lens of causal inference (see also \citealp{varewyck2014shrinkage}; \citealp{daignault2017doubly}; \citealp{tang2020construct}).
 This is important because it helps to clearly define the estimands and to state and evaluate the assumptions needed for their identification.
-Also, it helps to decouple the estimands from the estimation methods and to envision alternative approaches that can be used for case-mix adjustment (for example, approaches that combine new weighting and modeling methods).
-Importantly, this helps to recognize when these methods produce quality assessments based on extrapolations for which there are little or no data for each health provider to support them.
-This framework also helps to delimit the design and analysis stages of a study and to use methods for case-mix adjustment that do not require outcome information \citep{rubin2008objective}.
-Finally, it provides a more coherent framework to discuss hospital or practice effects, which is something routinely done in quality measurement although often without a formal justification.
+Also, it helps to decouple the estimands from the estimation methods and to envision alternative approaches that can be used for case-mix adjustment (for example, approaches that combine new weighting and regression methods).
+Importantly, this helps to recognize when these methods produce quality assessments based on extrapolations for which there is little or no data for each health provider to support them.
+Unlike some hierarchical models \citep{jones2011identification}, this framework also helps to delimit the design and analysis stages of a study and to use methods for case-mix adjustment that do not require information about the outcomes \citep{rubin2008objective}.
+Finally, it provides a more coherent framework for discussing hospital or practice effects, which is something that is routinely done in quality measurement, although often without a formal justification.